What is geotechnical engineering? Key terms, applications and survey type

 • Geotechnics: the application of scientific principles to solve engineering problems on or below the ground and to utilise earth materials in engineering projects.

-• Engineering geology: which is concerned with applying what we know about the behaviour of rocks and soils to engineering projects.
+• Engineering geology: This is concerned with applying what we know about the behaviour of rocks and soils to engineering projects.

 The role of the Geotechnical Engineer